 Everyone has their own reason to ask about FFS.
 You may choose FFS if you meet the following criteria:

-Whatever ever the reason is, it’s important to consult your doctor first.
+Whatever the reason is, it’s important to consult your doctor first.
 This is to ensure that you are a candidate for the surgery.

 Not everyone can undergo this surgery.
 You are unsuitable for FFS if you meet the following criteria:

+For many, FFS is an affirming procedure, marking a significant step in their journey toward change and embodying their true identity.
 The best way to know if you are fit for the surgery is to talk to your doctor.

 Similar to Jaw Contouring, Chin and Jaw reduction surgery (genioplasty/mentoplasty) alters the form of a prominent chin.
 This treatment aims to restore natural equilibrium by lowering and reshaping the chin to make it: